MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-dumpitemdata.md

 # IWiaDrvItem::DumpItemData

 ## -description

-The <b>IWiaDrvItem::DumpItemData</b> method dumps private data associated with an <b>IWiaDrvItem</b> item into an allocated private buffer.
+The **IWiaDrvItem::DumpItemData** method dumps private data associated with an **IWiaDrvItem** item into an allocated private buffer.

 ## -parameters

 ### -param __MIDL__IWiaDrvItem0015

+bstrDrvItemData [out, optional]: Points to an allocated buffer that will receive the **IWiaDrvItem** data.

 #### - bstrDrvItemData [out, optional]

-Points to an allocated buffer that will receive the <b>IWiaDrvItem</b> data.
+Points to an allocated buffer that will receive the **IWiaDrvItem** data.

 ## -returns

 If the method succeeds, it returns S_OK.
 If the method fails the buffer allocation, it returns E_OUTOFMEMORY.
 If the method fails for another reason, it returns a standard COM error code.

 ## -remarks

 This method is provided for Microsoft internal debugging only.
 It will return E_NOTIMPL on the release operating system.